molecule-labs/molecule/README.md

 your personal use.
 Nor for redistribution.
 For referencing, please refer to the definitive version, published in SIGPLAN Not.
 47, 10 (October 2012), 315-334. http://doi.acm.org/10.1145/2398857.2384640 .

 Note that since the publication of the white paper, the API has been evolved.
-Check the scaladoc(http://molecule-labs.github.io/molecule) and examples for the current version.
+Check the [scaladoc](http://molecule-labs.github.io/molecule) and example(#example) for the current version.

 ## Example